 Previously, Adam worked at the ACLU of Illinois for 19 years, and clerked for Judge Betty B. Fletcher of the U.S. Court of Appeals for the Ninth Circuit.
 He earned a J.D. from Howard University and a B.A. from Cornell University, and attended Deep Springs College.

-Mitch Stoltz is EFF’s Competition Director and a member of the legal team.
-Mitch leads EFF’s work on antitrust and competition, including litigation, legislative advocacy, coalition building, and policy analysis to address the effects of market concentration on user rights and innovation.
+Mitch also leads EFF’s antitrust and competition working group, which does litigation, legislative advocacy, education, and policy analysis to address the harms of monopoly power on users’ rights and innovation.

 Before joining EFF, Mitch was an associate at Constantine Cannon LLP in Washington DC.
-Long ago, in an Internet far far away, Mitch was a security engineer at Netscape Communications, where he worked to secure Web browsers against malware.
+Long ago, in an internet far far away, Mitch was a security engineer at Netscape Communications, and he is still an engineer at heart.
 Mitch has a JD from Boston University School of Law and a BA in Public Policy Analysis and Computer Science from Pomona College.

 Lee Tien is a Senior Staff Attorney and the Adams Chair for Internet Rights at the Electronic Frontier Foundation, specializing in free speech law, including intersections with intellectual property law and privacy law.
 Before joining EFF, Lee was a sole practitioner specializing in Freedom of Information Act (FOIA) litigation.
 Mr. Tien has published articles on children's sexuality and information technology, anonymity, surveillance, and the First Amendment status of publishing computer software.
 Lee received his undergraduate degree in psychology from Stanford University, where he was very active in journalism at the Stanford Daily.
 After working as a news reporter at the Tacoma News Tribune for a year, Lee went to law school at Boalt Hall, University of California at Berkeley.
 Lee also did graduate work in the Program in Jurisprudence and Social Policy at UC-Berkeley.